-- 9.1 A maximum of three (3) working days bereavement leave shall be allowed when there is a death in the employee's immediate family.
-"Immediate family" shall be defined as the employee's and spouse's children, domestic partner, parents, siblings, grandparents or grandchildren, or any member of the immediate household.
-Recognizing the need for family support, a maximum of two (2) days funeral or memorial service leave may be granted at the discretion of the department head to attend the funeral or memorial service of grandparents-in-law, aunts or uncles, and nieces or nephews of the first generation. - 9.2 Bereavement leave of more than three (3) working days may be taken subject to the approval of the department head.
-Bereavement leave in excess of three

-- (3) working days will be charged to sick leave, vacation leave, or leave without pay. - 9.3 Employees may be excused by the Employer to attend the funeral of deceased fellow employees as leave with pay.
+- 9.1 A maximum of three (3) paid working days (consecutive or non-consecutive) bereavement leave shall be allowed when there is a death in the employee's immediate family.
+"Immediate family" shall be defined as: the employee's spouse, domestic partner or significant other, child, parents, brother, sister, grandparents and grandchildren, or any member of the immediate household.
+This will also include "step" and "in-law" relationships. - 9.2 Recognizing the need for family support, a maximum of two (2) days bereavement leave shall be allowed to attend the funeral or memorial service of aunts, uncles, nieces or nephews of the first generation.. - 9.3 Bereavement leave of more than three (3) working days may be taken subject to the approval of the department head.
+Bereavement leave in excess of three (3) working days will be charged to sick leave, vacation leave, or leave without pay. - 9.4 Employees may be excused by the Employer to attend the funeral of deceased fellow employees as leave with pay. - 9.5 Administrative Services will administer article 9 for consistency in unique circumstances as they arise.